kevinisageek/kevinisageek.org/content/pages/reading-list.md

 * Alastair Humphreys - Moods of Future Joys: Around the World by Bike part 1
 * Alastair Humphreys - Thunder and Sunshine: Around the World by Bike Part 2
 * Nathan Edmondson and Mitch Gerards - The Activity Vols 1-3
-* Charles Stross - The Annihilation Score
-* Left of Bang - Patrick Van Horne and Jason A. Riley
+* Patrick Van Horne and Jason A. Riley - Left of Bang
-* Extreme Ownership - Jocko Willink and Leif Babin
+* Jocko Willink and Leif Babin - Extreme Ownership
-* The Dichotomy of Leadership - Jocko Willink and Leif Babin
+* Jocko Willink and Leif Babin -The Dichotomy of Leadership
+* Col. André Diedricks - Journey Without Borders
+* Gen. Stanley McChrystal - Team of Teams
+* Patrick Van Horne - Left of Bang
+* Jordan Peterson - 12 Rules for Life